lekhrajdinkar/css_html/proj-2/readme.md

 1. Adding plans
 2. Style plan and plan features - padding, no bullet, center align, inline-block, font, background,etc.
 3. override properties for recommended plan - different color and bkgrnd.
+4. Added color for price and title.
+5. Overriding the price and title color for recommended plan.
+6. style button.

 ***
 ```